 I began to research the topic of tickling and my findings varied from information that points parents to simply remove this type of play from their household to information that guides parents to believe that tickling is primal and bonds parents and children together.
 In addition, I became interested in the word “no” and it’s meaning for young children.
 According to a study at UCLA, children hear the word more than 400 times per day.
 Four HUNDRED times per day.
 Not only that, the word “no” has different meanings in different situations.
 When some children are told “no” by parents, it may mean “no for right now”, “no because I’m not paying attention to your question” or even “no, but if you keep asking it will turn into a yes”.
 If children are being conditioned to be insensitive to the word “no” why are we not using a different word, phrase or symbol to show seriousness as well as a demand for an action to stop?

 Thankfully, I’m seeing some great phrases being used in preschool settings that give me hope for the future.
 “I don’t like that” is a common phrase that I hear my students say to each other in times of conflict.
 What I love about the “I don’t like that” statement is that is goes so far beyond the word “no” and actually answers the “why” behind the no. “No.” “Why?”
 “Because I don’t like that”.
 Using this simple phrase in homes and classrooms can lead to conflict resolution as well as boundary settings that can stick with children for life.
+Why use smart home technology? – Smart home technology continues to revolutionize the way we live our lives, with countless benefits, it’s no wonder many homeowners are opting for home automation in Denver, CO.
 Here are some great ways to incorporate these things into your household and/or classroom.
 Enjoy!

 Say: Did I ever tell you about the time….(great opportunity to totally make something up OR go with this easy story)…when I was wrestling with (brother, sister, friend, etc) and it started to hurt.
 I said “no!” and “stop!” but they didn’t stop.
 But when I said “I DON’T LIKE THAT” guess what happened?
 They stopped!